Want the best of VICE News straight to your inbox? Sign up here.

 The group’s protests have been disruptive — and they’ve become notorious for their frequent use of fake blood.
 Earlier this month, a group of Extinction Rebellion protesters tried to spray down the U.K. Treasury building with 1,800 liters of red liquid.
 It didn’t work out great.
 They lost control of the firehose and mostly hit passersby.
 Eight people were arrested.

 And last week in New York, protesters doused the emblematic Wall Street bull with blood.

 Over the last nine days of protests, nearly 1,500 Extinction Rebellion protesters have been arrested.
 But Extinction Rebellion activists say the cops’ new ban is unconstitutional and a violation of their right to peaceful protest.
 And civil liberties groups agree.

 Some U.K. lawmakers showed their support for protesters Tuesday as well.
-British Member of the European Parliament Molly Scott Cato of the Green Party even joined the protests in Trafalgar Square.
+Molly Scott Cato, a British member of the European Parliament and member of the Green Party, even joined the protests in Trafalgar Square.

 “This ban is completely contrary to Britain’s long-held traditions of policing by consent, freedom of speech, and the right to protest,” Labour Member of Parliament Diane Abbott wrote on Twitter.